 Changes to your income

 Chances are, your income won't be the same in 2020 as it was in 2019 or previous years.
-Changes inwill covid affect my taxes income will affect the taxes that you owe.
+Changes in income will affect the taxes that you owe.
 You may have received incentives to work additional hours or to work at all at the height of the pandemic.
 You may be one of the millions of people who are collecting unemployment as you wait for your job to come back or to feel safe enough to begin looking for a new job.
 While federal taxes will be standard across the board, state tax issues are individual to each state.
 Some of the things that can affect your income

-• Unemployment compensation from both state and federal government
+- Unemployment compensation from both state and federal government

-• Working from home expenses you are entitled to
+- Working from home expenses you are entitled to

-• Less tax-deferred income
+- Less tax-deferred income

-• Child care expenses lowered
+- Child care expenses lowered

 Self-employment changes